c6o/docs/content/references/environment.md

 > czctl session close --all
 ```

-Enable access to a deployment and download the environment to an.env file:
+Enable access to a deployment and download the environment to a .env file:

 ```bash
 > czctl environment deployment -n sample-project sample-project-core core.env --format env